Prioritizing Content Migration on Digital Projects

 5. Use a Content Migration Tool

 When clients approach us, they understand that their content may be outdated, inaccurate, or not serving users’ needs.
 They are also usually looking for better ways to create and manage their content.
-We have become big fans of a tool called GatherContent, which helps all parties manage the process of content migration, creation, and production on website redesign projects.
+A tool like Bynder’s Content Workflow helps all parties manage the process of content migration, creation, and production on website redesign projects.

 GatherContent interface showing how content for templates can be edited